New moms aren't the only ones experiencing hormone changes.

 Feldman's research found that mothers tend to experience oxytocin boosts from moments of loving physical contact while fathers got a surge in their "love hormone" more from play.
 That means there are more and more opportunities for oxytocin hits as babies grow.

-And as the parental relationship deepens, fathers' oxytocin sensitivity rises: According to a study published in the journal Hormones and Behavior last year, dads of toddlers experience spikes to their oxytocin levels simply by looking at pictures of their kids.
+And as the parental relationship deepens, fathers' oxytocin sensitivity rises: According to a 2017 study published in the journal Hormones and Behavior, dads of toddlers experience spikes to their oxytocin levels simply by looking at pictures of their kids.